Catherine, Princess of Wales: Fashion

-Catherine, prominent for her fashion style, has been placed on numerous "best dressed" lists.
-She topped Tatlers best-dressed list in 2022, and was ranked first by the magazine on its list of the most glamorous European royals in 2024.
-Her style has evolved from more conservative choices in the early years of her public life to a sophisticated and elegant wardrobe, often featuring designs by Alexander McQueen, Jenny Packham, Catherine Walker and international designers such as Dolce & Gabbana and Gucci.
-The 'Kate Middleton effect' is the trend she is reported to have had on the sales of particular products and brands.
-In 2021 it was reported that Catherine boosted the British fashion industry up to £1 billion within a year.
+Catherine, noted for her fashion sense, has been included on numerous "best‑dressed" lists.
+She appeared on the cover of British Vogue's centenary issue in June 2016, and the magazine later named her an "Eternal Influencer" and one of the 50 best‑dressed Britons in 2025.
+Her style has developed from the more conservative choices of her early public life into a sophisticated and elegant wardrobe, frequently featuring designs by Alexander McQueen, Jenny Packham, and Catherine Walker, as well as international houses such as Dolce & Gabbana and Gucci.
+The "Kate Middleton effect" refers to the reported impact she has on the sales of particular products and brands.
+In 2021, she was reported to have boosted the British fashion industry by up to £1 billion within a year.

 Public opinion and influence

-Catherine's influence has made her a significant asset to the royal family's public image.
-Camilla Tominey of The Daily Telegraph described her as "the monarchy's greatest asset", while Petronella Wyatt of the same paper called her "the jewel in the crown".
-Rhonda Garelick of The New York Times also noted her ability to balance modernity with traditional royal norms.
-On Catherine's 40th birthday, her aides told The Times she avoids PR advice and "will never do something because she thinks the media will like it".
+Commentators have described Catherine as a significant asset to the royal family's public image.
+Camilla Tominey of The Daily Telegraph characterised her as "the monarchy's greatest asset", while Petronella Wyatt of the same paper called her "the jewel in the crown".
+Rhonda Garelick of The New York Times noted her ability to balance modernity with traditional royal expectations.
+On Catherine's 40th birthday, aides told The Times that she avoids PR advice and "will never do something because she thinks the media will like it".
 Jamie Lowther-Pinkerton, her and William's former private secretary, said she has "an almost old-fashioned, Queen Mother attitude to drama – she just doesn't do it."
-She has been described as influential by The Times who noted that like Queen Elizabeth II and Prince Philip, and King Charles III and Queen Camilla, she and William are "a good double act."
+The Times also described her as influential, observing that, like Queen Elizabeth II and Prince Philip, and King Charles III and Queen Camilla, she and William form "a good double act."

-Time magazine listed Catherine as one of the 100 most influential people in the world in 2011, 2012, and 2013.
-In 2011 and 2024 she was one of the runners-up for the magazine's Person of the Year award.
-From 2023 to 2025, The Independent included Catherine on its "Influence List".
-In December 2022, she was found to be the second most liked member of the royal family by the statistics and polling company YouGov, while an Ipsos favourability poll in April 2023 ranked her first.
-In April 2024, YouGov ranked her as the most popular royal.
-That year, Catherine was the most searched person on Google Search in the United Kingdom and the second globally.
-In May 2025, Catherine was named to the Time 100 Health list for her cancer awareness work.
-That month, she and William featured on the inaugural Time 100 Philanthropy list.
-The Royal Horticultural Society also launched a rose named Catherine's Rose, bred by Harkness Roses, in her honour to support the Royal Marsden Hospital.
+Time magazine listed Catherine among the 100 most influential people in the world in 2011, 2012, and 2013.
+She was a runner-up for the magazine's Person of the Year award in 2011 and 2024.
+From 2023 to 2026, The Independent included her on its "Influence List".
+In December 2022, she was found to be the second most liked member of the royal family by the polling company YouGov, while an Ipsos favourability poll in April 2023 ranked her first.
+In April 2024, YouGov again ranked her as the most popular royal.
+That year, she was the most searched person on Google Search in the United Kingdom and the second most searched globally.

+In May 2025, Catherine was named to the Time 100 Health list for her cancer-awareness work.
+That same month, she and William were included on the inaugural Time 100 Philanthropy list.
+The Royal Horticultural Society launched a rose named Catherine's Rose, bred by Harkness Roses, in her honour to support the Royal Marsden Hospital.
 In June, she and William topped Tatlers social power index.